Changing the name of GGC’s camp in Morin-Heights

 We remain committed to reconciliation and continuing to listen to Indigenous girls, women, and Two-Spirit people.
 Changing this camp name is one concrete action we are taking, as we are working to ensure that Girl Guides spaces are welcoming to all girls, women, and Two-Spirit people.
 We have a responsibility of reconciliation, as a part of GGC, while honouring Indigenous nations, communities and the unceded territories (lands and waters) that we share.

-How will a new name be selected?
+How was the new name selected?

 • Camp Blueberry Island - île aux bleuets